-Revision Date Description Support for sending RFC2136-compatible DNS updates to external DNS servers.
-D February 2020 Release of DigiIX14 firmware version 20.2. Е June 2020 Release of Digi IX14 firmware version 20.5: Support for LDAP user authentication.
-Firmware installation from the Digi firmware server. ■ Enhanced Digi Remote Manager support: Support for remote proxy server for Digi Remote Manager.
+Revision Date Description С June 2020 Release of Digi TX54 firmware version 20.5: Support for LDAP user authentication.
+Preconfigured Wi-Fi SSID and password enabled by default.
+Depending on the model of your TX54 device, there may be one or two default SSIDs.
+The default SSID for the access points is: Digi-TX54-serial_number Default password is the unique password as found on the device's label.
+You will need to change the SSID and password before any configuration changes can be saved.
+Wi-Fi client isolation options.
+Firmware installation from the Digi firmware server.
+Enhanced Digi Remote Manager support: Support for remote proxy server for Digi Remote Manager.
 Watchdog support for connection to Digi Remote Manager.
 Locally authenticate CLI option added to Digi Remote Manager configuration to control whether a user is required to provide device-level authentication when accessing the console of the device through Digi Remote Manager.
 Added a randomized two minute delay window for uploading health metrics to the Digi Remote Manager to avoid situations where multiple devices are uploading metrics at the same time. ■ Enhanced Python support: Support for the Python serial module to allow programmatic access to serial ports.
 Support for the Python HID module to allow programmatic access to a USB Human Interface Device (HID) from within a Python script.
 Application mode for serial ports to allow for Python programmatic control.